Vitalnet BRFSS

 C. Some Key Advantages of VB-QMS

 Standards-Based: Before programming the more complex BRFSS data, we had years of experience analyzing and displaying other public health data, and years of experience using BRFSS data.
-As a first step for developing the Vitalnet BRFSS module, we carefully reviewed how the CDC and State report BRFSS results, and carefully read the extensive technical documentation on the CDC BRFSS web site. physical activity We also spoke with CDC and State staff.
+As a first step for developing the Vitalnet BRFSS module, we carefully reviewed how the CDC and State report BRFSS results, and carefully read the extensive technical documentation on the CDC BRFSS web site.
+We also spoke with CDC and State staff.

 Optimized database: We designed a novel record-level database architecture specially optimized for BRFSS data.
 This was a key step.
 The special database design results in low disk space requirements, rapid analyses, and retention of record-level detail.
 Note that VB-QMS analyzes record-level data, not some set of precalculated results.